legacy-orchid/assistant/readme.md

-# Simple GitHub Issue Bot
+# Assistant

-This is a bot for github.
+Simple GitHub Issue Bot.
 Who listens to creating a new issue in the repositories and thanks the user for that.